SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ThreePillarsOfSpec/ThreePillarsOfSpec.md

 status: spellchecked

 A presenter has a dual role in Spec.
-On the one hand, it acts as the glue between domain objects and widgets, and on the other hand, it implements the user interface logic by connecting sub-presenters together.
+On the one hand, it acts as the glue between domain objects and widgets, and on the other hand, it implements the user interface logic by connecting subpresenters together.
 These two aspects compose the core of a presenter and this is what this chapter describes.

 We start by presenting an important aspect of Presenters: the way they handle communication with domain objects that here we call a model.